-The yin yang meaning and symbol date back to ancient China and represent the belief that everything in the universe consists of two forces that are opposing but complementary.
+The yin yang meaning and symbol date back to ancient China.
+The yin yang symbol represents the belief that everything in the universe consists of two forces that are opposing but complementary.

-According to yin yang philosophy the universe, and everything in it, is both constant and cyclical.
-One force dominates and then it is replaced by the opposing force.
-This activity continues constantly and repeats itself over time.
-Examples illustrating the philosophy of yin yang include:
+According to yin yang philosophy, the universe and everything in it are both constant and cyclical.
+In this infinite cycle, one force dominates and is then replaced by the opposing force.
+Examples illustrating the yin yang philosophy include:

 - Life and death

 - Black and white

 - Cycle of the seasons from spring to winter

 - Cold and hot

 The Yin Yang Symbol and Philosophy

 The symbol of the yin yang, also known as the Tai Chi or Taiqi symbol, consists of a circle equally divided into black and white sections by a reverse S-like shape.
 Within the black section is a small circle of white.
 Within the white section is a small circle of black.
 Each of the individual aspects of the yin yang symbol has a significant meaning as does the entire yin yang.